 Our FBI and DHS certifications require that we be submitted to periodic inspection and audit of our service platform, facility, personnel and processes and procedures.
 DTIS rigorously adheres to all FBI, DHS and other related state and federal regulations regarding processing of fingerprint information, handling of your personal information and ensuring the security and privacy of your personal data.

 If at all possible you should print the receipt from your pre-enrollment process and bring that to your fingerprinting appointment.
 If you are unable to print the receipt than be sure to carefully record the "Transaction Control Number" (TCN) assigned to you.
-The UPS Store agent must have this number to look up your pre-enrollment data so that your fingerprints are properly linked to your biographic data.

 You will also need to bring two forms of identification.
 One of these must be an official government issued photo-ID such as a driver's license, passport, military ID or state-issued Identification card.
 The second ID can be a recent utility bill, bank state, payment stub, canceled check or any official document that has your name and current address. (see below for details).